 - Barreto, Matt, Gabriel R. Sanchez, and Barbara Gomez-Aguinaga.
 “The Importance of State and Local Variation in Black-Brown Attitudes: How Latinos View Blacks and How Blacks Affect Their Views” (Conditionally Accepted at Journal of Race, Ethnicity, and Politics)

 - Vargas, Edward, Barbara Gomez-Aguinaga, Gabriel R. Sanchez, and Matt Barreto.
 “How Latinos’ Perceptions of Environmental Health Threats Impact Policy Preferences” (Revise and Resubmit at Social Science Quarterly)

 Manuscripts in Preparation

-- Gomez-Aguinaga, Barbara, and Wendy L. Hansen.
+- Gomez-Aguinaga, Barbara.
 “Descriptive Representation and Political Efficacy: An Intersectional Analysis of Race and Gender” (to be submitted to Politics and Gender)